-General Data Protection Regulations (GDPR)This page describes the relationship between HOPS and GDPR.
+General Data Protection Regulations (GDPR)This page describes the relationship between HOPS and clients, and HOPS and GDPR.
 It should not be considered a comprehensive guide to GDPR.
-(Updated 3 August 2019)
+See also the tab above for information about non-UK-based clients and non-UK-based users.

-HOPS Data Principles - User's HOPS AccountsFor the purpose of user's HOPS accounts:
+Data Relating to Users' HOPS AccountsFor the purpose of user's HOPS accounts:

 - the "Data Controller" is HOPS.